imyxz/express-template/Route/README.md

 So if you need to use middleware for a bundle of route files, you should define it in `index.js`

+If the directory name starts with `_`, the loader will replace it with `:` and pass it to `express`, which makes you could set params in the url.

 For example, the structure of the example is

 ```